Key takeaways

 The competitive analysis report is a UX deliverable that can help UX researchers understand where they stand with their competition.
 This deliverable is a great tool to identify opportunities as well as strengthen your market positioning.

-When crafting your competitive analysis don’t forget to take into consideration both direct and indirect competitors and use frameworks like SWOT analysis to ensure a comprehensive approach.
+When crafting your competitive analysis don’t forget to take into consideration both direct and indirect competitors and use frameworks like SWOT analysis examples to ensure a comprehensive approach.
 Here are some cool templates to help you get started on your first competitive analysis:

 ☀️ Smartsheet